 - The practice understood the learning needs of staff and provided protected time and training to meet them.
 Up to date records of skills, qualifications and training were maintained.
 Staff were encouraged and given opportunities to develop. - The practice provided staff with ongoing support.
 This included an induction process, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision and support for revalidation.
+The induction process for healthcare assistants included the requirements of the Care Certificate (The Care Certificate was officially launched in March 2015.
+It aims to equip health and social care support workers with the knowledge and skills which they need to provide safe, compassionate care).
 The practice ensured the competence of staff employed in advanced roles by audit of their clinical decision making, including non-medical prescribing. - There was a clear approach for supporting and managing staff when their performance was poor or variable.